Higher-order methods of radiative transfer in simulations of the epoch of reionisation: Pn versus M1: Results: Coupled radiation and chemistry - Cosmological Radiative Benchmark Tests

-For our experiment, we define the background hydrogen density as $0.2\:\rm h^{-1}\:m^{-3}$ comoving, which correspond to the mean background density of the universe.
-In the same way, the mean density of a dark matter clump is two hundred times greater at $40\:\rm h^{-1}\:m^{-3}$.
-Considering a redshift of $z=9$ for our test, this turns into a high density hydrogen sphere of $4\times 10^4\:\rm m^{-3}$ plunged in a background gas density of $2\times 10^2\:\rm m^{-3}$.
+For our experiment, we define the background hydrogen density as $0.2\:\rm h^{-1}\:H.m^{-3}$ comoving\footnote{h is the dimensionless Hubble parameter, $h= H_0/100$ with $H_0$ the Hubble constant taken as $70 \: \rm km.s^{-1}.Mpc^{-1}$ \citep{Iliev_2006}}, which corresponds to the mean background density of the universe.
+In the same way, the mean density hydrogen in a dark matter clump is two hundred times greater at $40\:\rm h^{-1}\:m^{-3}$.
+Considering a redshift of $z=9$ for our test, this turns into a high-density hydrogen sphere of $4\times 10^4\:\rm H.m^{-3}$ plunged in a background gas density of $2\times 10^2\:\rm H.m^{-3}$.
 We use a $6.6\:\rm kpc$ box with a clump of radius $0.8\:\rm kpc$ that runs for $3\:\rm Myr$.
 The initial temperature is homogeneous at $8000\:\rm K$, unless in the clump where it is set at $80\:\rm K$.
-The ionising flux is emitted along the z direction by a plan of source cells, at a value of $1\times 10^{10}\: \rm s^{-1}.m^{-2}$.
-However, as shown in Fig. \ref{fig:beam_compare}, non-isotrope sources in $\rm P_n$ have modes and oscillations, which means that some of the energy, even if negligible, isn't aligned with the main direction of our beams.
-Worse, some of this photon density goes in the opposite direction, and can create further oscillations if met with the discontinuity of the absorbent boundary conditions.
-To ensure that such oscillations don't impact the result of the experiment, we create buffers between the cells used in our model and the border of our box, which dampen the intensity of our oscillations and their impact on the test itself.
-As such, we will use nested boxes, with, at the centre, our $64^3,\: 6.6\:\rm kpc$ box, inside a $128^3,\: 13.2\:\rm kpc$ one that will serve as a buffer.
-Indeed, the boundary conditions can interact with the ripples created by non-isotropic $\rm P_n$ sources and create oscillations which prevents a fair comparison between the two models.
-This bigger box will serve to minimise the impact of boundary conditions on the simulation box.
-To ensure a fair comparison, $\rm M_1$ will use the same box as $\rm P_n$.
-In all plots of this test case, we will only showcase the main simulation box and omit the buffers.
-The centre of the clump is placed at coordinates [0.5,0.5,0.25] in the main simulation box.\\
+The ionising flux is emitted along the z direction by a plane of Gaussian beam directional source cells similar to the one used in section \ref{section:test_cases}, at a value of $1\times 10^{10}\: \rm ph.s^{-1}.m^{-2}$.
+The centre of the clump is placed at coordinates [0.5,0.5,0.25] in adimensional box coordinates.
+Further description of the setup and the method used to deal with the oscillations of the directional sources can be found in Appendix \ref{Appendix:nested_boxes}.\\